simonecesano/Minion-Task-Generator/README.md

 ### new

-    my $task = Minion::Task::Generator->new(sub {}, { roles => {} })
+    my $task = Minion::Task::Generator->new(sub { }, \%opts)

-Creates a new task that executes the subref passed as the first argument, and the options as the second.
+Creates a new task that executes the subref passed as the first argument, with the options passed as the second one.

-The "roles" option defines which roles will be applied to the job on execution; if a role begins with "+", "Minion::Job::Role" gets prepended to the role name in place of the plus sign.
+The "roles" option defines which roles will be applied to the job on execution;
+if a role begins with "+", "Minion::Job::Role" gets prepended to the role name in place of the plus sign.

-The hashref values of the roles option get passed to the role on job execution.
+The hashref values of the "roles" option get passed to the role on job execution.

 ### task